When you purchase something using the links in our posts, we may receive a small commission — but it never affects your price or our opinions.

 Camping is one of the best ways to leave the stress of everyday life behind and enjoy the beauty of the outdoors.
 The fresh air, starry skies, and campfire all allow for unique experiences that help refill our tanks.
 If you’re jonesing for some time outdoors, in this guide to camping for beginners, we’ve put together some tips to help you on your initial trips.
 Following these steps will ensure successful camping for beginners.

 Car Camping doesn’t mean sleeping in your car (though this is an option).
 Car Camping simply camping somewhere you can drive to and unpack all of your gear.
-Car camping allows you to pack anything you might want to bring along without worrying about size and weight restrictions of what you bring.
+Car camping allows you to pack anything you might want to bring along without worrying about the size and weight restrictions of what you bring.

 Don’t overthink your first few camping trips.
-You don’t need to find nearby hikes to fill your day or catching your own fish for dinner.
+You don’t need to find nearby hikes to fill your day or catch your own fish for dinner.
 Ensure a successful and pleasant entrance into camping by focusing on the essentials and leaving plenty of time to simply enjoy the experience.

 Don’t be overly ambitious on your first few trips.
 An overnight camping trip allows you to bring less, requires less planning, and has less to go wrong.
 Get the basics down for a single night before pushing things on a multi-day trip that requires a lot more preparation and planning.

 Don’t Stress About Not Having All the Right Gear